javbotero/Outer-Coast/_posts/2015-12-29-outer-coast-college-peers-into-the-new-year.md

 ---
 layout: blog
-title: Outer Coast College peers into the New Year, and looks back on recent past
+title: Outer Coast peers into the New Year, and looks back on recent past
 date: December 29, 2015
 published: true
 excerpt_separator: <!--more-->